SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 ---

-"Work" as an English word has various meanings, it is hard to even define the concept of work itself [@cholbi2023philosophical].
+"Work" as an English word has various meanings, it is hard to even define the concept of work [@cholbi2023philosophical].
-However, work is an important part of our life—we see then everywhere.
+However, work is an important part of our life—we see it everywhere.
 So, what is the meaning of work?
 Why do we need it?

 The meaning of work is, first and foremost, generating value, especially financial value.

-For us humans as a species, many work to gain the material to survive.
+Many people work to gain the material to survive.
 In class, many of our classmates claim that the purpose of work is to earn money and survive [@pouille2023ethics].
-While individual gain money from their work, their work usually help produce food or other materials for the whole society to survive.
+While individual earn money from their work, their work usually helps produce food or other materials for the whole society to survive.
 For example, farmers and factory workers directly produce goods that we consume;
 management personnel help organize production to increase the efficiency of